Chidoge/RFC913/README.md

 ###### DONE
 Works as protocol dictates.

+## Running tests
+**IMPORTANT: You MUST run these automated tests BEFORE testing program manually, otherwise the provided test answers will not match with the program output.**
+The Makefile runs 6 different test sets.
+The server output will be printed to the terminal as if you were actually running the program.
+Instructions:
+1. Make sure you are in the same directory as the Makefile
+2. Open a terminal
+3. Run ```make clean```
+4. Run ```make run_server```
+5. Open another separate terminal and in it, type ```make run_tests```
+6. Tests should take about 10-15 seconds to finish running.
+**Note: Since server output is also printed to the terminal, you need to scroll a bit through the terminal output to check the results of the tests.**

 ## Using the program
 Instructions:
 1. Make sure you are in the same directory as the Makefile